 The action plan “DG Inclusive 2025” on the implementation of the UN Convention proposes, alongside other measures for promoting equality of opportunity on the labour market, the introduction of a minimum employment rate for persons with disabilities in the public sector as well as inclusive recruitment procedures.
-As part of the present project, the DG aims to promote the employment of persons with disabilities in the public authorities of the Community.
+As part of the present project, the German-speaking Community aims to promote the employment of persons with disabilities in the public authorities of the Community.
 For this a steering group and if necessary working groups will be set up.
-The members of the steering group will be representatives of the government, the Ministry, the public interest bodies, the services with separate rules of procedure, the local authorities and the ESC.
+The members of the steering group will be representatives of the government, the Ministry, the public interest bodies, the services with separate rules of procedure, the local authorities and the Economic and Social Council.
 The steering group will discuss and develop the various work stages.
 Adapted to the respective need, working groups composed as required can meet.
 It is planned to invite people with disabilities as experts in their own matters to the working meetings of the steering group and to the working groups.

-In a first stage the actual situation at the public authorities of the DG concerned is to be recorded, i.e. the current employment rate of persons with disabilities in the respective authorities.
+In a first stage the actual situation at the public authorities of the German-speaking Community concerned is to be recorded, i.e. the current employment rate of persons with disabilities in the respective authorities.
 Furthermore the steering group should stimulate checking of the recruitment procedures of the individual authorities for their inclusive, equal-opportunity character.
 Is there still not optimisation potential in the recruitment procedures that might increase the chances of a job for people with disabilities in the public services?

 Based on these work stages the steering group will develop targets that may if required be presented and concerted in the working groups.
 If needed the working groups will also assist in the execution of these targets.